 (Kidding.
 Sort of.)

-They whip out something genuine.
+4. They offer whip out genuine.

 Everyone is better than you at something.
 (Yes, that's true even for you.)
 Let them be better than you.